ShubJas/Recommendation-system/README.md

 ### To train Emotion detector model
 Run Train.py

-After Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json emotion_model.h5
+After Training , you will find the trained model structure and weights are stored in your project directory. emotion_model.json and emotion_model.h5
 <br />copy these two files, create model folder in your project directory and paste it.

 ### To run your emotion detection file